openstack/keystone/doc/source/configuration.rst

 specifying 'projectA/projectB/projectC' as the project name in an authentication request).
-In order to prepare for this, keystone supports the optional ability to ensure both projects and domains are named without including any of the reserverd characters specified in section 2.2 of `rfc3986 <http://tools.ietf.org/html/rfc3986>`_.
+In order to prepare for this, keystone supports the optional ability to ensure both projects and domains are named without including any of the reserved characters specified in section 2.2 of `rfc3986 <http://tools.ietf.org/html/rfc3986>`_.

 The safety of the names of projects and domains can be controlled via two